-Please remember that the narcissists are incapable emotional regulation and have no empathy what so ever.
+Please remember that narcissists are incapable of emotional regulation and have no empathy whatsoever.
 It doesn’t matter how long you have been in a relationship with narcissists, when the time comes, they will not even moment hesitate to throw you out of their lives.

 What Are the Adverse Effects of Silent Treatment

-Silent treatment becomes a psychological abuse when it is taken to such an extremely that the very existence of the person undergoing it is invalidated.
+Silent treatment becomes psychological abuse when it is taken to such an extreme that the very existence of the person undergoing it is invalidated.
 This can happen in a variety of ways such as:

 - Being completely ignored by coworkers or group of known people.